remyhonig/elfeed-org/README.md

     **** http://www.fosslc.org/drupal/rss.xml                             :video:

 If you choose to use org-mode links, the link description will be used as the feed's title in Elfeed.
-This is useful for feeds with long titles, and is cumbersome to setup using the standard Elfeed setup.
+This is useful for feeds with long titles.

 ## The Configuration Tree